redox-os/book/src/ch09-03-porting-applications.md

 (You need to do this because each software is different, the major reason is "Build Instructions" organization)

 All recipes are [statically compiled](https://en.wikipedia.org/wiki/Static_build), thus you don't need to package libraries and applications separated for binary linking, improving security and simplifying the configuration/packaging.

+The only exception for static linking would be the LLVM, as it makes the binary very big, thus it will be dynamic.

 ## Testing/Building